 GM, Ford to have white-collar employees work remotely starting Monday

-DETROIT, March 13 (Reuters) - U.S. automakers General Motors Co GM.N and Ford Motor Co F.Nsaid on Friday they will have most of their white-collar workforce working remotely as of Monday to protect against the spread of the coronavirus.
+DETROIT/WASHINGTON, March 13 (Reuters) - U.S. automakers General Motors Co GM.N and Ford Motor Co F.N said on Friday they will have most of their white-collar workforce working remotely as of Monday to protect against the spread of the coronavirus.

+Fears over the spread of the virus led hourly employees at Italian-American automaker Fiat Chrysler Automobiles NV's (FCA) FCHA.MI, FCAU.N minivan assembly plant in Windsor, Ontario, to stop working for a time, a spokeswoman said.

+The FCA workers had been concerned about possible exposure to the virus through secondary contact, but were convinced there was no risk and they returned to work Friday afternoon after about 24 hours, a spokeswoman said.

 GM Chief Executive Mary Barra told employees on Friday the No. 1 automaker is asking all employees and contract workers to work remotely, noting the company has faced crises before.